 Students analyze and synthesize program learning with a particular focus on ethics and leadership.
 Students analyze ethical scenarios and a tactical ethics text and present an in-depth ethical analysis paper.
 Students must address how their work will contribute their department and/or the Law Enforcement and Public Safety collective body of knowledge about the topic(s) under discussion.
-Pre-requisites: Completion of all BSCJ courses or parministic of the Decaram Manager permission of the Program Manager.
+Pre-requisites: Completion of all BSCJ courses or permission of the Program Manager.